ashamis/ashamis.github.io/_pages/cv.md

   * Designed and established new development and validation methodologies ranging from integrating new testing frameworks to automating manual processes

-* Software Design Engineer in Test, Cosmos Distributed Execution, Microsoft, October 2009- August 2011 T e Cosmos distributed execution team is responsible for designing, developing, and advancing a distributed scheduling system.
+* Software Design Engineer in Test, Cosmos Distributed Execution, Microsoft, October 2009- August 2011
+  * The Cosmos distributed execution team is responsible for designing, developing, and advancing a distributed scheduling system.
   * Designed and developed testing strategies for validating core distributed execution components, the primary of which is a distributed execution system - an evolution of Microsoft Research’s Dryad
   * Drove the testing strategy for a component that is the single execution scheduling point for a cluster of tens of thousands of machines by developing monitoring, reporting, and replay/simulation applications
   * Designed and developed a data ingestion and processing pipeline which consistently validates metrics of the batch job execution engine